-By Dieter Veldsman (Phd)
+By Dr. Dieter Veldsman

 In today's fast-paced world, resilience is more important than ever.
 Resilient people possess certain habits that help them navigate life's challenges and emerge stronger.
 The good news is that these habits can be adopted by anyone, regardless of their circumstances.
 Here are six key habits that resilient people integrate into their daily lives.